ssadams11/double-life/README.md

 # double-life
-A bi-dimensional Game of Life experiment
+A multi-dimensional Game of Life experiment.
+What happens with multiple Life planes share a row of state?